 It was a very natural place for me to be, and I was glad to preach there.
-I have a fondness for the traditon of the holiness camp meetings, and it felt right to be there preaching in that old tabernacle.
+I have a fondness for the tradition of the holiness camp meeting, and it felt right to be there preaching in that old tabernacle.

 And, it occurred to me: why not preach on the Sermon on the Mount from Matthew?
 I remembered the importance of the Sermon on the Mount in the preaching of John Wesley, and I wondered if a series of messages suitable to a camp meeting could be delivered based on it.
 I think it went very well.

 In an entry in John Wesley’s Journal dated October 19, 1739 he wrote:

 At six almost the whole town (I was informed) came together, to whom I explained the six last Beatitudes; but my heart was so enlarged I knew not how to give over, so that we continued for three hours.